lucasfcosta/blog/_posts/2016-10-06-Meta-Programming-in-JavaScript---Part-One.md

 You better be prepared!

-**If you have any doubts or thoughts, please share them with me on the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)**
+**If you have any doubts or thoughts, please share them with me on the comments below or reach me at [@thewizardlucas on twitter](https://twitter.com/thewizardlucas)**